 - Find and resolve weaknesses that leave cash flow less than expenses.

-Financial Mappers is a software that lets you create a financial model in moments.
+Financial Mappers is software that lets you create a financial model in moments.
 Everything from capital growth, retirement income, cash balances, and so much more, are recalculated instantly on the fly so you can see and simulate any scenario effortlessly, all without going near a spreadsheet!

-Test your financial plan using past economic data or custom scenarios.
+Test your financial plan using past economic data or custom scenarios

-Using real data from 10-year cycles with economic busts and market crashes, you can analyse your portfolio in easy-to-read graphs, tables, or reports.
+Using real data from 10-year cycles with economic busts and market crashes, you can analyze your portfolio in easy-to-read graphs, tables, or reports.
 A great way to stress-test your portfolio and identify any weaknesses.

 You’ll have full control to customise the interest rates and a host of other settings to answer those ‘what if’ questions that would otherwise keep you up at night.